pezza3434/PersonalSite/_posts/2016-04-03-The-importance-of-learning-new-things.markdown

 But what I do know is how many people talk about the monotony of their daily lives, especially in relation to work.
 I occasionally get this ‘daily grind’ feeling myself – even if you love your job (which I do), the fact of simply going to work every day 9-5 can make it impossible to avoid.

-Leaning something new can help to introduce huge changes in your life that can make things feel new and exciting again – it has certainly worked for me.
+Learning something new can help to introduce huge changes in your life that can make things feel new and exciting again – it has certainly worked for me.

 I challenge you to give it a try.
 Spend even a single day learning something new.